Health officials ‘urgently’ investigating after poliovirus detected in London sewage

 The last case of wild polio contracted in the UK was confirmed in 1984 and the UK was declared free of the virus in 2003.
 Afghanistan and Pakistan are the only two countries in the world where the infection is still classified as endemic.

-In response to the outbreak, wastewater surveillance is being expanded to assess the extent of transmission and identify local areas for targeted action.
+In response to the outbreak, wastewater surveillance is being expanded to six other areas in the north of London to determine the extent of transmission and identify local areas for targeted action.

+The UKHSA said that if other outbreaks were found it might roll out a mass vaccination programme to make sure communities were protected.

 Healthcare professionals have been told to investigate and report anyone presenting with symptoms that could be polio.
 While the majority of patients won’t display symptoms, one in four will develop a flu-like illness three to 21 days after infection.
 Symptoms can include fever, nausea and stomach pain.

-In exceptionally rare cases, poliovirus attacks the nerves in the spine and base of the brain of an infected individual.
+In rare cases, poliovirus attacks the nerves in the spine and base of the brain of an infected individual.
 This can cause paralysis, usually in the legs, that develops over hours or days.
 If the breathing muscles are affected, it can be life threatening.
 Up to 10 per cent of people who develop paralysis from polio die.

 UK news in pictures